StevenWeir038/Artisan-Yarns/README.md

 User stories will closely follow the above opportunities.
 Full disclosure, they have been identified in the *Boutique Ado* walkthrough project.

-*Artisan Yarns* will draw quite extensively from the *Boutique Ado* codebase given current developer experience, a 7 week completion deadline and the common themes found on many e-commerce sites.
+*Artisan Yarns* will draw quite extensively from the *Boutique Ado* codebase given the developer's current experience and a 7 week completion deadline.
+Getting something just right does seem to take a bit longer than intended.

+In hindsight, given my current skillset, I would consider the above delivery a little too optimistic as I've only been using the Django Framework for the past 4 months on a part time basis.
+It's important to acknowledge such limitations whilst striving to learn more.

 ## **Scope**
 The above oppurtunities should be prioritised by balancing completion effort and the importance/value of each desired feature.